malekbenamor02/Andiamo-Events/README.md

 ## 📧 Email System

-The system uses Gmail SMTP for sending:
+The system uses SMTP for sending:
 - **Approval Emails**: When ambassadors are approved
 - **Rejection Emails**: When applications are rejected
 - **Password Reset**: For forgotten passwords